brege/monitorat/README.md

 ### Important dependencies

 The `vendors/` are for rendering and styling markdown documents (via [markdown-it](https://github.com/markdown-it/markdown-it)) like `README.md` in HTML.
-These libraries are for markdown rendering and are automatically downloaded locally by `monitor.py` only once.
+These libraries are automatically downloaded locally by `monitor.py` only once.

 This project uses [confuse](https://confuse.readthedocs.io/en/latest/) for configuration management, and as such uses a common-sense config hierarchy.
 Parameters are set in `www/config_default.yaml` and may be overridden in `~/.config/monitor@/config.yaml`.